Gabverz/Logistics_optimizer/README.md

 # Logistics_prediction
-Project for prediction of delays in deliveries.
+Project for prediction of delays in deliveries (ongoing).